 Pedro: We got into Rabbit Cloud before the law was passed and it was passed when we were working on the prototype.

 Allen: We were doing the 42 curriculum and slowly everything started to come together.
-Someone told me to apply to Y Combinator Startup School, and we got accepted into YC’s 10-week program in September 2018.
+Someone told me to apply to Y Combinator Startup School.
+We got accepted into YC’s 10-week program in September 2018.
 I went to Gaetan and told him that I thought this is a huge opportunity, but I can’t focus on 42’s curriculum for the next 2 weeks and build on this.
-I was hoping to see what 42 could teach me about entrepreneurship, so Gaetan put us in Rabbit Cloud for the next 10 weeks.
-I went to Pedro, who is one of the hardest workers I know, and got him on the team and we did a pitch deck.
+Hoping to see what 42 could teach me about entrepreneurship, Gaetan put us in Rabbit Cloud for the next 10 weeks.
+I went to Pedro, who is one of the hardest workers I know, and got him on the team.
+After that, we did a pitch deck.

 What is the purpose of AVIA?

 Allen: AVIA’s mission statement is: HomeCook.
 Share. & Enjoy.
 It is very simple.
 This essentially explains what our app does.
 We want to be part of the revival of the home-cooked meal, promote a cheap alternative to eating out, and provide a viable option to meal prep kits.
 Ultimately we want to give families and individuals wholesome and healthy home-cooked meals despite today’s fast-paced lifestyles.
 We are trying to solve this dinner dilemma, where people will get busy and will eat out, often making unhealthy food choices.
 When it comes to meal prep kits, cooking is still a skill, relating it to Uber, driving is a skill.
 Plenty of people do have this skill and passion for cooking.
 At the end of the day, we believe that people would rather have home cooked meals instead of going out to eat.